CalPlug/python-raven/README.md

 9) On a successful connection to the MQTT broker, the terminal will display "Connected with result 0"
 10) Data that are successfully pushed to MQTT will display on the terminal running loggerMqtt.py
 11) Data that is pushed to MongoDB will display on the terminal running serverMqtt.py
-12) Press "Enter" to exit the loggerMqtt.py script and Ctrl-Z to suspend the serverMqtt.py script.

 # Meter to MQTT (direct_mqtt_run.py serverMqttR.py)

-1) To start the server to collect data from the MQTT broker to MongoDB, log on to the Calit2 MQTT server.
-Credentials:
+1) To start the server to collect data from the MQTT broker to MongoDB, log on to the Calit2 MQTT server(cpmqtt1).
-	Server Name: calplug@cpmqtt1.calit2.uci.edu
-	Password: Calplug2016
 2) Open the smartmeter directory
 3) Run the server script with the following command: sudo python3 serverMqttR.py